de-vri-es/assert2-rs/README.md

 All-purpose [`assert!(...)`](https://docs.rs/assert2/latest/assert2/macro.assert.html) and [`check!(...)`](https://docs.rs/assert2/latest/assert2/macro.check.html) macros, inspired by [Catch2](https://github.com/catchorg/Catch2).

-This crate is currently a work in progress.
-It relies on a nightly compiler with the `proc_macro_span` features.

 ## Why these macros?

 These macros offer some benefits over the assertions from the standard library: